 Do you know what some of the most common financial pitfalls are for single parents?
-In The Financial Guide for Single Parents Workbook, Larry Burkett warns single parents of the traps to look out for and how to avoid them.
+In The Financial Guide for Single Parents Workbook, Larry Burkett warns single parents to look out for these financial traps.

 While credit cards may seem like an easy way to fill in the gaps of a decreased income, avoid using them as much as possible.

 Many people like to go shopping as a way to cheer themselves up.
 But the added debt you’ll incur from your shopping spree will only make you feel worse later.
 If you just need to get out of the house, leave your credit card at home if you’ll be tempted to buy.
 And if you think you might really be struggling with depression, read this.

 Unfortunately, nearly 50 percent of child support is never paid.
 If you find that you’re not receiving payments, consult a professional on how best to handle the situation.

 4. Giving in to the “Gimmies”

 Don’t let your children’s wants cause you to exceed your budget.
 For many single parents, emotions like guilt cause them to overindulge their children, even if they can’t afford it.
 When you teach your kids how to separate wants from needs, you’re giving them an important life skill.
 Often, mindful spending comes from watching you and learning from your example, but iMOM’s Ask Why Before You Buy free printable is a great visual tool.
 Also, be sure to set designated amounts for holiday and birthday gifts and stay within the budget.

 When you teach your kids how to separate wants from needs, you’re giving them an important life skill.

 5. Trying to Maintain a Higher Standard of Living

 Unfortunately, many parents will need to make lifestyle adjustments after a divorce or death of a spouse.
 You may need to consider moving, finding a roommate, or changing your spending habits.